What to Expect from Our Trees: Winter Edition

 You can expect your tree to flush again once the days begin to be warmer and longer.
 This will trigger the sap to migrate back up into the tree, where it will begin producing leaves again, and upward growth will resume.
 Each area will experience this at a different time, so don’t be alarmed if your tree isn’t flushing in the first few days of spring.

-We love to see our "new tree parents" concerned about their latest arrival but there is no reason to be.
+We love to see our new tree "parents" concerned about their latest arrival but there is no reason to be.
 Your tree is perfectly healthy and is doing exactly what it should be doing.
 You are giving it a great start in its new home and will certainly relish the sight of the foliage in the spring.
+Concerns should always be addressed before planting, so if you need some reassurance that your tree is in fact dormant and not dead, perform a scratch test on the tree to reveal the cambium just below the bark.
+You can use a fingernail and gently scratch at the bark about half way up the trunk.

 For instructions on planting and care for your tree, take a look at Plant Me Green's guides!